cookish/plantation/readme.md

 and implement the ```get_move``` method and optionally the ```handle_move_result``` method if you want to learn from the return values of your moves.

-There are two example AI agents in random_player.py and random_player_plus.py.
+There are two example AI agents in random_player.py and random_player_dumb.py.

-RandomPlayer is very dumb, and makes lots of moves that lead to errors.
+RandomPlayerDumb randomly makes random moves, but doesn't check if they are valid first, so gets lots of errors.

-RandomPlayerPlus is a bit smarter.
-Each turn it makes a random choice of valid moves, with optional weightings for the random choice.
+RandomPlayer makes a weighted random choice of valid moves each turn.

+# Todo
+- Make a chess clock
+- Make two modes, one for single game, one for bulk running games